Kurami32/GRUB_theme/README.md

-# GRUB theme (kurami32)
+# GRUB theme (by kurami32)
-This is a grub theme that I customized +/- to my liking, if someone view this, I hope you like it! :D
+This is a grub theme that I customized to my liking (I edited all mostly from [this theme](https://github.com/Hitori-Laura/OsageChan_GRUB_theme)), if someone view this, I hope you like it! :D
 If you want to have it you'll need to follow these steps first (I'm assuming that you have you OS functioning, so...)

 ### First clone the repository